 Activities are multidisciplinary and incorporate not only science but language arts, social science and math.
 Workshop participants receive the corresponding Curriculum and Activity Guides.
 Each training workshop is conducted in a hands-on, engaging environment that allows educators to gain the experience and confidence needed to integrate these activities into their teaching.
 A perfect addition to classroom units or nature center programming, using hands-on, engaging activities that get students outside.

-The curriculum is aligned with state and national educational standards and SCECH's are available.
+The curriculum is aligned with state and national educational standards and SCECH's may be available.

 Project WILD - Project WILD focuses on wildlife and habitat.

 Aquatic WILD - Project WILD format with emphasis on aquatic wildlife and aquatic ecology.